eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 **4. Wallet Provider sets up a User account for User** The User needs a User account at the Wallet Provider to ensure that they can request the revocation of their Wallet Unit in case of theft or loss.
 The Wallet Provider associates the Wallet Unit with the User account.
 The Wallet Provider registers one or more backend-based User authentication methods that the Wallet Provider will use to authenticate the User.
 Note that:

 - The Wallet Provider does not need to know any real-world attributes of the User.
-The User can use a pseudonym to register for example an e-mail address.
+The User can use a pseudonym to register, for example an e-mail address.
 If the Wallet Provider wants to request additional User attributes, for instance to be able to provide additional services, they are free to do so if the User consents.
 - In any case, User details registered by the Wallet Provider will not be included in the WUA.
 They are strictly for use by the Wallet Provider only.

 #### 6.5.4 Wallet Unit management